grasslandnetwork/cliptions/tasks/prd-state-driven-round-engine.md

 ## 1. Introduction/Overview

-This document outlines the requirements for a new state-driven engine to manage the lifecycle of RealMir rounds.
+This document outlines the requirements for a new state-driven engine to manage the lifecycle of Cliptions rounds.
 The core of this feature is to create a robust and autonomous application that understands the current state of a game round and intelligently determines the next logical action.

 The system will be driven by the state of the data in a central database (Supabase).
 It will support two primary roles—Validator and Miner—each with distinct responsibilities.
 This will move the project from a collection of manually-run scripts to a more cohesive, state-aware application, improving reliability and simplifying operations.